MobiKin

 • enter download mode on samsung with home button

-• On the Samsung with no "Home", switch off the device, hit the "Power", "Bixby", and "Volume Down" buttons for around 10s, and then release all.
+• On a phone with no "Home", switch off the device, hit the "Power", "Bixby", and "Volume Down" buttons for around 10s, and then release all.
 Next, press "Volume Up".

 • enter download mode on samsung without home button